-I wrote this how-to piece after spending quite a bit of time designing an automated solution to a messy problem: distributing tonnage on a boat in such a way that she remains balanced in longitudinal, transverse, and vertical axes.
+I wrote this piece after spending quite a bit of time designing an automated solution to a messy problem: distributing tonnage on a boat in such a way that she remains balanced in longitudinal, transverse, and vertical axes.
 Marine architects made this issue abundantly clear when I was first designing the Microship, so my geeky solution was to integrate the math into the same database that I used for managing ship inventory.
 The images are blocky and specific FileMaker references are to an old version, but otherwise this is a timeless subject and should help folks who are dealing with boats, airplanes, helicopters, blimps, submarines, ROVs, or anything else that needs to stay balanced despite having a bunch of junk on-board.

 by Steven K. Roberts